Know the Requirements for Gas Installations

 According to the regulations that were introduced in 2009, all gas installations must have a Certificate of Conformity according to the Pressure Equipment Regulations that have been promulgated under the Occupation Health and Safety Act (No 85 of 1993).

-According to the regulation, any home-owner who has a liquid gas installation installed in their home must have this certificate, which is usually obtained during the installation phase.
-However, all home-owners considering gas installations need to know that the onus is on them, the homeowner, to ensure that they have this certificate in their possession, not the installer.
+According to the regulation, any home-owner who has a liquid gas installation installed in their home must have this certificate.
+However, all home-owners considering gas installations need to know that the onus is on them to ensure that they have this certificate in their possession.

-If your home is damaged or destroyed, as a result of a defective gas appliance – and you do not have a valid certificate issued by someone registered with LPGSASA – the insurance implications could be significant.
-An insurance company would be well within their rights to repudiate a claim, which could have severe financial repercussions for the home-owner.
+If your home is damaged as a result of a defective gas appliance.
+An insurance company would be well within their rights to repudiate a claim, which could have severe financial repercussions.

 Having the installation inspected and approved is a quick and easy process – provided the installation has been done correctly – much in line with similar requirements for electrical installations, which also requires a certificate of compliance under the Machinery and Occupational Safety Act of 1983.

 The types of gas installations that require this certificate include built-in gas fireplaces or braais, gas stoves and ovens, as well as hot water systems.
 It is vital for all home-owners to realise that such an inspection is not just essential for their insurance policy to remain valid, but even more importantly, that it is conducted to ensure that the installation is safe and their family is not put at risk.
-If a gas appliance has been incorrectly installed and results in a gas leak this could have major health implications for a family, not to mention the huge danger involved of an explosion.
-It is also important for homeowners to know that if they wish to sell their home and they have a gas appliance installed, they are required to obtain the certificate and deliver a copy thereof to the new purchaser.
+If a gas appliance has not been correctly installed, it could have major health implications for a family.
+Not to mention the danger involved of an explosion.
+Homeowners need a certified certificate in the event of the house being sold if they have a gas appliance installed.